Davison (surname)

 Davison is a patronymic surname, a contraction of Davidson, meaning "son of Davie (the pet form of David)".
 There are alternate spellings, including those common in the British Isles and Scandinavia: Davisson, Daveson, Davidsson, and Davidsen.
-It is also common as a French, Portuguese, Czech, and Jewish surname.
-The name was common among Norse–Gaels in the 10th century, and may have been of Norse Viking origin, given that it is a patronymic surname.
+The Davison surname in Scotland originated as a sept of Clan Davidson, a part of the greater Clan Chattan.
+Davison can also be found as a common as a French, Jewish, or Czech surname.